 In addition, the training grant Fellows are required to:

-- Complete the MITP’s core curriculum courses, which include an overview course of diagnostic medical imaging systems (BME 303 Diagnostic Imaging Systems); a radiology practicum course (BME 848L Radiology in Practice); and one modality-specific imaging elective course.
+- Complete the MITP’s core curriculum courses, which include a radiology practicum course (BME 848L Radiology in Practice) and two modality-specific imaging elective courses.
 A listing of courses is found below.

 - Attend the Medical Imaging Visionary Speaker lectures which are scheduled throughout the year.